Spirulina (dietary supplement): Safety issues for certain target groups

 Like all protein-rich foods, spirulina contains the essential amino acid phenylalanine (2.6–4.1 g/100 g), which should be avoided by people who have phenylketonuria, a rare genetic disorder that prevents the body from metabolizing phenylalanine, which then builds up in the brain, causing damage.

-Spirulina contaminated with microcystins has various potential toxicity, especially to children and pregnant women, including liver damage, shock, and death.
+Microcystins have various potential toxicity, especially to children and pregnant women, including liver damage, shock, and death.

+In 2024, a literature review on the allergic properties of spirulina was published.
+It was noted that to date (by July 2023), there have been 5 cases of allergy to spirulina, with 4 out of 5 cases resulting in anaphylaxis according to the classification from the World Allergy Organization's Anaphylaxis Guidance of 2020.
+Based on their research findings, instances of spirulina allergy are infrequently reported or identified.